-3. MAIN FEATURES OF WORKER AND SOCIAL COOPERATIVES AND COOPERATIVES OF INDEPENDENT WORKERS to micro and small enterprises, and workers been recognised in 2002 by the International in the majority of cases are unprotected, have Labour Organization within the Recommenno formal recognition, operate as individuals dation No. 193 - Promotion of Cooperatives, or in small groups, have no access to finanand challenging.
-Worldwide, cooperatives often marginal survival activities (sometimes are playing an increasingly important role in referred to as the "informal economy") into legally protected workers who are fully inte- edged the role of cooperatives, creating a specific department, ILO COOP, which in 2020 ative matters (Levin, 2003).
+Governments should promote the important role of cooperatives in transforming what are often marginal survival activities (sometimes referred to as the "informal economy") into legally protected work, fully integrated into mainstream economic life.

+Ever since its creation, the ILO has acknowledged the role of cooperatives, creating a specific department, ILO COOP, which in 2020 celebrated its centenary, to advise on cooperative matters (Levin, 2003).
 The ILO Recommendation No. 193, adopted in June 2002, replaces, and expands Recommendation No. 127, which was centred on developing countries, and incorporates the International Cooperative Alliance's 1995 definition of cooperatives: